4DR1455/Infinity_mario_game/README.md

 To play the game: download the repository, decompress it, open the folder Mario_infinity_game at the terminal, type ```make```, and run ```./mario_pro_2```.
 Play with `w`, `a`, `d` to jump, move forward, and move backward, respectively.

 To add your score: Commit a change directly to classification.txt

+NOT COMPILING???
+Don't panic; there are some compatibilities that you must check.
+I don't know which will crash in your case, but in mine, VSCode compiled, but the normal terminal didn't.
+It was because my VSCode has access to more libraries, specifically XKBlib.h.
+Just install the ones you don't have, or maybe try compiling from VSCode.